• Skip to primary navigation

 • Gluten Free Flour Blend - This recipe performs best with Cup4Cup, but most other blends work.
 I have not tested other brands in this recipe, but I have tested multiple gluten free flour blends in my gluten free biscuits recipe.

-• Baking Powder - These biscuits get their rise from a lot of baking powder.
+• Baking Powder – These biscuits rise from a lot of baking powder.
 Because of this, it is CRITICAL to use aluminum-free baking powder.
 Otherwise, you will get a strong metallic taste in your biscuits.
 Ensure your baking powder is gluten free.

-• Butter - Use unsalted butter.
+• Butter – Use unsalted, very cold butter.

 • Eggs - Use size large